Andrea Kevichüsa

-Carol Andrea Kevichüsa (/ˈkɛvitʃsə/; born 18 February 2001) is an Indian model and actress from Nagaland.
-She made her acting debut with Anek in 2022 alongside Ayushmann Khurrana for which she won the Filmfare Award for Best Female Debut.
+Carol Andrea Kevichüsa (/ˈkɛvitʃsə/; born 18 February 2001) is an Indian model and actress.
+She made her acting debut with Anek in 2022 alongside Ayushmann Khurrana, for which she won the Filmfare Award for Best Female Debut.
+She also appeared in season 3 of The Family Man.

 Early life

 Carol Andrea Kevichüsa was born on 18 February 2001 in Kohima, Nagaland.
 Her father is an Angami Naga from Khonoma, and also has Mizo ancestry.
-Her mother is Ao Naga.
+Her mother is of Ao Naga descent.
 She is the youngest of five sisters.
-Kevichüsa did her schooling from Little Flower Higher Secondary School in Kohima.
+Kevichüsa attended Little Flower Higher Secondary School in Kohima.

 Career

 Kevichüsa started modelling in 2016 at age of 15 after she was scouted by a modelling agency.

 Kevichüsa has worked with fashion designers like Sabyasachi Mukherjee and several other notable brands.
 She has also worked for Katrina Kaif’s cosmetic line, Kay Beauty and has been featured in editorials of magazines such as Vogue India, Elle, Femina, and on the covers of Filmfare, Grazia, Lucire, and Harper's Bazaar.

 In 2022, Kevichüsa made her film debut with Anek.
 The film is written and directed by Anubhav Sinha.
 Kevichüsa plays the role of a North East Indian boxer.
+Kevichüsa won the 2023 Filmfare Award for Best Female Debut for her role in the film.

+In 2025, she featured in the Prime Video show The Family Man, playing the role of Nima.